IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 ## Brief

 This is the project presentation Crit 2 and I will present my plant monitor design and how it works.
-This is a based on Arduino and Rpi to get soil data and visualise data.
+This project is based on Arduino and Rpi to get soil data and visualise data.
 This is my plant, Eve.
 Eve is a peace lily, and I need to water it when the top inch soil feels dry.
 As it said in *Little Prince*
 > You become responsible, forever, for what you have tamed.
 Eve is my flower, so I want to know more about her and take care.
 Especially, water, what Eve need most.